siteorigin/docs/widgets-bundle/form-building/icons-and-fonts.md

 The selected font weight and styling. `weight` will only be set up the user selects a font with a weight, or the font is set to italic.

-This item is manitained for backwards compatability.
+This item is maintained for backwards compatibility.
 We recommend using `widgets_raw` and `style` instead.

 Example value: